-- (a) History of the origin and development of the Assamese language-its position among the Indo-Aryan Languages periods in its history. - (b) Developments of Assamese prose. - (c) Vowels and consonants of the Assamese languages-rules of phonetic changes with stress on Assamese coming down from Old Indo-Aryan. - (d) Assamese vocabulary-and its sources.

-- (e) Morphology of the language-conjugation-enclitic definitives and pleonastic suffixes. - (f) Dilectical divergences-the standard colloquial and the Kamrupi dialect in particulars. - (g) Assamese scripts-its evolution through the ages till 19th century A.D.
+- (a) History of the origin and development of the Assamese language-its position among the Indo-Aryan Languages-periods in its history. - Developments of Assamese prose. (b) - Vowels and consonants of the Assa-(C) mese languages-rules of phonetic changes with stress on Assamese coming down from Old Indo-Aryan. - Assamese vocabulary-and its (d) sources Morphology of the language-conju-(e) - gation-enclitic definitives and pleonastic suffixes. - Dilectical divergences-the standard (f) colloquial and the Kamrupi dialect in particulars. - Assamese scripts-its evolution (g) through the ages till 19th century A.D.

-Literary Criticism and Literary History
+Literary Criticism and Literary History Principles of Literary criticism upto (a)

-- (a) Principles of Literary criticism upto New criticism. - (b) Different literary genres. - (c) Development of literary forms in Assamese. - (d) Development of literary criticism in Assamese. - (e) Periods of the literary history of Assam from the earliest beginnings, i.e. from the period of the charyyageets with their socio-cultural background: the proto Assamese-Pre-Sankaradeva Sankaradeva-post Sankaradeva Modern period (from the coming of the Britishers)-Post-Independence period.
+- New criticism.
+Different literary genres. (b) - Development of literary forms in (c) Assamese. - Development of literary criticism in (d) Assamese. - Periods of the literary history of (e) Assam from the earliest beginnings, i.e. from the period of the charyyageets with their socio-cultural background : the proto Assamese-Pre-Sankaradeva-Sankaradeva-post Sankaradeva-Modern period (from the coming of the Britishers)-Post-Independence period.
 Special emphasis is to be given on the Vaisnavite period, the gonaki and the post-Independence period.

 This paper will require first-hand reading of the texts prescribed and will be designed to test the candidates' critical ability.

-[Answers must be written in Assamese]
+Answers must be written in Assamese

-Rãmãyana (Ayodhya Kãnda only) - by Madhava Kandali.
-Pãrijāt-Harana - by Sankaradeva.
+Ramayana (Ayodhya Kãnda only)-by Madhava Kandali.

+- Pārijāt-Harana-by Sankaradeva.
+Rãsakrïdã-by Sankaradeva (From

-Rãsakrïdã - by Sankaradeva (From Kirtana Ghosa).
+- Kirtana Ghosa).

+- Bargeet-by Madhavadeva

-Bargeet - by Madhavadeva Rãjasûya - by Madhavadeva.
+- Rãjasûya-by Madhavadeva.

-Kãthã-Bhãgavata (Books I and II) - by Baikunthanath Bhattacharyya.
+- Kãthã-Bhãgavata (Books I and II)-by

-Gurucarit-Kathã (Sankaradeva's - ed. by Maheswar Neog
+- Baikunthanath Bhattacharvva.
+Gurucarit-Kathã (Sankaradeva's Part only)-ed. by Maheswar Neog.

-Part only)

-Mor Jeevan Soñwaran - by Lakshminath Bezbaroa.
-Kripãbar Barbaruãr Kãkatar TopolaPratimã - by Chandra Kumar Agarwalla.
-Gãoñburhã - by Padmanath Gohain Barua.
-Monamatî - by Rajanikanta Bordoloi.
-Purani Asamîyã Sãhitya - by Banikanta Kakati.
-Kãrengar Ligirî - by Jyotiprasad Agarwalla
+- Mor Jeevan Soñwaran-by Lakshminath Bezbaroa. - Kripãbar Barbaruãr Kãkatar Topola-by Lakshminath Bezbaroa. - Pratimã-by Chandra Kumar Agarwalla.
+Gãoñburhã-by Padmanath Gohain Barua. - Monamatî-by Rajanikanta Bordoloi. - Purani Asamîyã Sãhitya-by Banikanta

+Kakati

-Jeevanar Bãtat - by Bina Barwa (Birinchi Kumar Barua) Mrityunjoy - by Birendrakumar Bhattacharyya
+Karengar Ligirî-by Jyotiprasad Agarwalla Jeevanar Bãtat-by Bina Barwa (Birinchi Kumar Barua)

+Mrityunjoy-by Birendrakumar Bhattachary-ya

-Samrāt - by Navakanta Barua.
+Samrãt-by Navakanta Barua.